Deep Learning in the Sequence Space: Literature

+The idea of approximating the endogenous aggregate state by a truncated sequence of aggregate shocks was first introduced by \cite{chienetal_2011} in the context of an endowment economy with heterogeneous agents and with a single aggregate shock that takes two discrete values.
+In their setting, they find that considering the history of the past five aggregate shocks is enough to yield a high-accuracy approximation.
+In the context of production economies with aggregate risk \cite{Lee_RTM_2025} introduces the repeated transition method (RTM).
+The underlying idea of the RTM is that, in an ergodic economy, all possible states will be realized along a sufficiently long simulation path. \cite{Lee_RTM_2025} uses this fact to construct the continuation value function for the Bellman equations of the agents in the economy.
+The RTM iterates over simulating a long path of the economy.
+In each iteration it constructs the continuation values by using the previously simulated path as a look-up table.
 Our contribution relative to this literature is generality.
-While those two papers also develop sequence based global solution methods, the applicability of these methods has limitations that does not pose a significant challenge for our method.
-Namely, the algorithm of \cite{chienetal_2011} struggles to resolve economies featuring stronger persistence, such as production economies, because strong persistence implies the need to keep track of long history of shocks.
-The RTM approach of \cite{Lee_RTM_2025} can handle a rich set of environments, including production economies, however, its main bottleneck lies in handling economies with large number of different aggregate shocks.
+While those two papers also develop sequence-based global solution methods, the applicability of these methods has limitations that do not pose a significant challenge for our method.
+Namely, the algorithm of \cite{chienetal_2011} struggles to resolve economies featuring stronger persistence, such as production economies, because strong persistence implies the need to keep track of a long history of shocks.
+The RTM approach of \cite{Lee_RTM_2025} can handle a rich set of environments, including production economies; however, its main bottleneck lies in handling economies with a large number of different aggregate shocks.
 At each iteration the RTM algorithm has to construct the continuation value function for every \emph{period}.
 To do so, the algorithm has to split the simulated path into partitions sorted by the realized value of aggregate shock, and then to search through each partition for a realization where the aggregate endogenous state (e.g. wealth distribution) is closest to the \emph{next period} distribution with respect to some norm.
-This structure implies that the RTM algorithm works the best in environments with a small number of discrete aggregate shock.
-Complex stochastic processes that can not be approximated using a parsimonious Markov chain pose a challenge for RTM, as the length of simulated path required for ergodic representation grows with the cardinality of shock discretization.
+This structure implies that the RTM algorithm works best in environments with a small number of discrete aggregate shocks.
+Complex stochastic processes that cannot be approximated using a parsimonious Markov chain pose a challenge for RTM, as the length of simulated path required for ergodic representation grows with the cardinality of shock discretization.
 In contrast, we demonstrate that our method can efficiently solve rich economies featuring production and complex driving stochastic processes.
 Besides that, our algorithm can handle discrete as well as continuous shocks.
-Furthermore, neural networks can learn from a large number of simultaneous trajectories, allowing for significant acceleration on modern massively parallel computing architectures.
+Furthermore, neural networks can learn from a large number of simultaneous trajectories, allowing for significant acceleration on modern massively parallel computing architectures.\footnote{Global solution methods to solve models on the simulated paths using state-space approaches include \cite{brumm2025tensor}, \cite{levintal2018taylor}, and \cite{azinoviccolekubler_2023}}